microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/networkaccess-reports-getdeviceusagesummary.md

 ---
 title: "reports: getDeviceUsageSummary"
-description: "Provide a summary of device onboarding and offboarding within a specified timeframe, including the total number of devices, active devices, and inactive devices."
+description: "Get a summary of device onboarding and offboarding within a specified timeframe.
+This summary includes the total number of devices, active devices, and inactive devices."
 author: Moti-ba
 ms.localizationpriority: medium
 ms.prod: global-secure-access